onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - A Well, I can speak French too.
 - I Oh, yeah?!
 - A I can say 'Bonjour' and 'Merci.'
 - I That's nothing!
-You cant speak French at all!
+You can't speak French at all!
 - A Well, I can skateboard!
 You can't!
 - I I don't want to skateboard.
 I like other things.
 What about skiing?
 Can you ski?
 - A Yeah, I can ski a bit, but my mum and dad can ski brilliantly!